CjSong97/tutorial-v2/content/ddk/scope.md

 which resources are 'imported'.
 This will be explained by contrasting how custom scoping would be done using both Xtext and DDK.
-Thus when implementing custom scoping, the Scope and Export files work hand-in-hand to both make resources visible in the index as well as finding the particular resources by the names in the index.
+Thus when implementing custom scoping, the Scope and Export files work hand-in-hand to both make resources visible in the index as well as finding the particular resources by the (qualified) names in the index.

+# Scope and Export Setup
+There is currently no way to automatically generate the stub files needed for Scope and Export.
+You should notice some errors from the lack of .export and .scope files when you've created your project and after editing the MWE2 file.
+Under the directory `src` -> `org.example.smalljava` , please create 2 new files called `SmallJava.scope` and `SmallJava.export`.

-# Basic Scope File
+### Basic Scope File
 Here is an example of a basic Scope file which could fit into the placeholder scope file we made to satisfy the MWE2 Error: